 At CES 2019, NVIDIA also talked about its new range of graphics cards designed to be mounted on laptops.
 These new models will reach 40 models of laptops and, of them, up to 17 will be Max-Q models.
 According to Jen-Hsun, CEO of NVIDIA, the Max-Q models will give a performance output in laptops, superior to their previous generation desktop counterparts.
 That is, a laptop equipped with a GeForce RTX 2080 Max-Q graphic will yield more than a desktop computer equipped with a GeForce GTX 1080 graphic.

 In addition, one more surprise of the presentation at CES 2019 is the announcement about the change of address in NVIDIA regarding Variable Refresh Rate technologies, such as AMD FreeSync and VESA Adaptive-Sync Technology.
 And, from now on, these technologies will be compatible with G-Sync technology, thanks to a new driver that should arrive next January 15th.

 NVIDIA partners with Mercedes

-Nvidia’s founder, Jensen Huang and the Vice President of the German manufacturer, Sajjad Khan set out plans for the next generation of smart cars and new mobility solutions to come.
-Nvidia founder has promised to build a computer that will define the future of autonomous vehicles, AI and mobility.
+Nvidia’s founder, Jensen Huang, and the German manufacturer’s Vice President, Sajjad Khan, set out plans for the next generation of smart cars and new mobility solutions.
+Nvidia’s founder has promised to build a computer that will define the future of autonomous vehicles, AI, and mobility.